tiangolo/full-stack/docker-swarm-cluster-deploy.md

 export USE_HOSTNAME=$HOSTNAME
 ```

 * You will access the Traefik dashboard at `traefik.<your hostname>`, e.g. `traefik.dog.example.com`.
 So, make sure that your DNS records point `traefik.<your hostname>` to one of the IPs of the cluster.
-Better if it is the IP where the Traefik service runs.
+Better if it is the IP where the Traefik service runs (the manager node you are currently connected to).

 * Create an environment variable with a username (you will use it for the HTTP Basic Auth), for example: